reymon359/how-to-live/advices/Sing/index.md

 > As long as we live, there is never enough singing. — Martin Luther

 > For me, singing is the most natural thing in the world.
 I've grown up with it and I know I've got that gift. — Stella Mccartney

-## Resources and credits

-A lot of times I have left my house and headed to the street singing.
-You would be surprised by the number of people that end up singing along with me while passing.

 ## Related advices